QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 The Software in Loop interface in QBlade provides an easy way of controlling the whole simulation loop of a wind turbine and enable cosimulation within other software frameworks or scripting languages, such as Python or Matlab.
 To enable this functionality QBlade is compiled as a Dynamic Link Library (.dll, Windows) or as a Shared Object (.so, Unix) and the relevant functionality is exported into an interface.

 Through the different functions that are exported the user can explicitly import QBlade projects (.qpr) or Simulation Definition Files (.sim) and then progress the simulation incrementally in time by calling the :code:`advanceTurbineSimulation()` function.
 At every timestep it is possible to inquire any variable of the simulation and control various aspects of the simulation in response, such as changing the inflow conditions, changing the position and orientation of the turbine or controlling the various control actuators (pitch, yaw, generator torque) of the wind turbine.
 A possible application for the SIL interface is a cosimulation, where the turbine floater can be modeled within a specialized software that is coupled with QBlade through force/position intercommunication.
+Instead of modelling the floater, the cosimulation could also model the drivetrain, controller or generator in a more sphisticated way.
 Another application is controller development, where the controller can run in a scripting language (such as Simulink), receiving custom signals from the simulation and controlling the turbine actuators in response.
 When running a multi-turbine simulation within the SLI interface the user may control each simulated turbine individually, enabling the modeling of global wind park controllers.

 In general, the high level overview of the SLI interface and the simulation loop, when running the SLI in an external language, looks as follows: